Copyright © 1999 - 2019 GoDaddy Operating Company, LLC. All Rights Reserved

 Prior to your FMM expiration you must return to the border as it can not be extended in Mexico.
 The FMM tourist card is 500 pesos per person.

 Mexican Consulate appointments are often required to apply for a pre-approved Temporary or Permanent Resident visa.
 Appointments may be made by calling from Mexico 01-404-266-2233 (ext 250).
 Or via the web site by clicking the "appointments" button or calling the consulate.
 When making appointment on-line you may change the language in upper right corner.
-Each person needs a separate interview time including children.You must tell the consulate staff you intend to retire.
+Each person needs a separate interview time including children but a family / couple will be seen together.You must tell the consulate staff you intend to retire.
 If you mention working in Mexico you will likely be declined.
 A very few consulates require a police report, background check.
-If you are coming to San Miguel de Allende to process your visa and you are working with me here I can make your appointment.
+If you are coming to San Miguel de Allende or Puerto Vallarta / Nayarit to process your visa and you are working with me here I can make your appointment.

 1. Photograph measuring 39 mm x 31 mm max to 32 x 26 mm, (typically passport size), face uncovered, no eyeglasses, front view, in colour, with white background.